DeltaF1/3ds-ipc-tools/Readme.md

 |6 |(Working Buffer Size << 4) | 0xC|
 |7 |Working Buffer Pointer |

 4. Now it's time to put all of this together.
-First start by defining the signature of our wrapper function.

 ```rs
 fn ReadTwlBackupInfo(